 - Kuretake Fudegokochi (I bought this pen to try and I am lovin’ it!
 Great inexpensive hard nib pen perfect for small brush lettering)

-Most of the writing and doodling was done using one the Sakura Pigma Micron pens.
+Most of the writing and doodling was done using one of the Sakura Pigma Micron pens.

-he large brush lettering words where written with the Sakura brush pen and the smaller ones with the Kurate Fudegocochi.
-For the other details I used the metallic and white pens.
+The large brush lettering words were written with the Sakura brush pen and the smaller ones with the Kureate Fudegocochi.
+For the other details, I used the metallic and white pens.